celiackelly/BANKI/BANKI-template.md

 - [x] Have you ever used a grid system, and if so, what do you prefer?
   - **Explanation:** Yes, I have created grid layouts with floats, flexbox, and CSS grid.
-  - **Use:** I prefer using grid for the overall layout of the page, since it allows you to more precisely place elements along both axes.
-I like to use flexbox for building smaller components, which can in turn be positioned on the page using grid.
+  - **Use:** I like to use flexbox for building smaller components, which can in turn be positioned on the page using CSS grid.
+I prefer using grid for the overall layout of the page, since it allows you to more precisely place elements along both axes.
-- [ ] Have you used or implemented media queries or mobile specific layouts/CSS?
+  - **Example:** Grid also allows you to easily create very different layouts for different breakpoints.
-  - **Explanation:**
+- [x] Have you used or implemented media queries or mobile specific layouts/CSS?
-  - **Use:**
+  - **Explanation:** Yes, I use media queries and mobile-specific layouts all the time to make my pages responsive.
-  - **Example:**
+  - **Example:** For example, I often move the navigation bar inside a hamburger menu below a certain breakpoint, or change the flex-direction of a card container from column on mobile to row on desktop.
   - **Source:**
 - [ ] Are you familiar with styling SVG?
   - **Explanation:**